Frequent Flyer Number

 AI-powered, human-backed, loyalty-obsessed travel concierge

-What Is a Frequent Flyer Number?
+What is a Frequent Flyer Number?

 A frequent flyer number (FFN) is a unique alphanumeric identifier assigned by an airline when you enroll in its frequent flyer program.
 It serves as your permanent account number for earning and redeeming miles, tracking elite status, and accessing loyalty benefits across that airline and its partners.

-Unlike a booking reference or PNR, your frequent flyer number is permanent—it stays with you for life and connects to your frequent flyer program membership across hundreds of qualifying flights.
+Unlike a booking reference or PNR, your frequent flyer number is permanent.
+It stays with you for life and connects to your frequent flyer program membership across hundreds of qualifying flights.

 How Frequent Flyer Numbers Work

 Every major airline operates a loyalty program, and your frequent flyer number is the key that unlocks it.
-The process begins when you enroll—typically online, through the airline's app, or at the airport—and receive your unique FFN.
+The process begins when you enroll, typically online, through the airline's app, or at the airport, and receive your unique FFN.

 Once you have your number, attaching it to every booking ensures that each flight earns credit toward your account.
 Here's how the booking process works: